 At Process Street, we often receive guest post pitches.
 When they’re accepted, we run the below checklist to get everybody on the same page as to the progress.
 If you need edits, you can even add the guest writer into the checklist and work with them that way.

-Once you get the general idea of what a workflow is and how you can use them, you’ve opened yourself up to a whole lot more possibilities.
+At this point, you’ve opened yourself up to a whole lot more possibilities.

 Here’s what you can do next:

 - Brainstorm the workflows you and your team use